steveman1123/multiStonk/singleTest/README.md

 # singleTest

-This folder should be basically independent from the rest of the bot.
+This should use the same files as multistonk except for the stonkbot.config file which is used to change parameters regarding the algo under test, and the file locations

-It's used to test a single algo's viability by itself before being incorporated into the main multistonk program.
+This script should be run directly from ./multistonk/singleTest/

-The algo file should be copy/pastable between this setup and the main program.
-That is, all ways that the main program interacts with it, this one should as well
+Locations of files/folders should be relative to this folder